Vision-X/HP_DMI_Tool_Guide/README.md

   - For Prod ID, please note it is case sensitive AND will require both IMG_Desc1 and IMG_Desc2 to be entered (with no space in between) as one string

-5) Complete DMI update (following the steps) and it will reboot into the DMI tool.
+5) Complete DMI update (following the steps) and it will reboot into the DMI tool (F9 at boot if necessary).

-6) Commit the updated TPM data and it will reboot into the DMI tool.
+6) In the DMI menu, select 'Configure / Update TPM'.
+Follow the steps and commit the updated TPM data and it will reboot into the DMI tool (or F9 on boot).

-7) Finally, Lock the TPM.
+7) Finally, in the DMI menu select 'Lock MPM' and follow the steps.

 8) Wizard should be complete.